 Question: "Are the demons the disembodied spirits of the Nephilim?"

 The Nephilim explanation for the origin of the demons is partly the result of a misunderstanding of who exactly are the “spirits in prison” in 1 Peter 3:19 (see also Jude 6).
 Many misunderstand the “spirits in prison” to be all of the fallen angels who rebelled against God.
-If all of the fallen angels are imprisoned, then there must be an alternate explanation for the existence of demons, thus the need for the Nephilim explanation.
-However, clearly not all of the fallen angels are imprisoned.
+If all of the fallen angels are imprisoned, then there must be an alternate explanation for the existence of demons; thus, the need for the Nephilim explanation.
+However, clearly, not all of the fallen angels are imprisoned.
 Satan, the leader of the angelic rebellion against God, is not imprisoned.
-Why would God allow the rebel leader to remain free, but then confine the angels who followed Satan in the rebellion?
-No, it makes more sense to understand the “spirits in prison” as the fallen angels who participated in an additional rebellion, e.g., the sons of God / daughters of men incident.
+Why would God allow the rebel leader to remain free but then confine the angels who followed Satan in the rebellion?
+No, it makes more sense to understand the “spirits in prison” as the fallen angels who participated in an additional rebellion, viz., the sons-of-God/daughters–of-men incident.
 The fallen angels who mated with human females are the ones who are imprisoned.
 There is no solid biblical reason to reject the idea that the demons are the same beings as the fallen angels.

 © Copyright 2002-2014 Got Questions Ministries.